weblyzard/inscriptis/README.rst

 service with support for **nested tables**, a **subset of CSS** and optional support for providing an **annotated output**.

-Inscriptis is particularly well suited for appliciations that require high-performance, high-quality (i.e., layout-aware) text representations of HTML content, and will aid knowledge extraction and data science tasks conducted upon Web data.
+Inscriptis is particularly well suited for applications that require high-performance, high-quality (i.e., layout-aware) text representations of HTML content, and will aid knowledge extraction and data science tasks conducted upon Web data.

 Please take a look at the
 `Rendering <https://github.com/weblyzard/inscriptis/blob/master/RENDERING.md>`_